oracle-livelabs/common/sample-livelabs-templates/sample-workshop/data-load/data-load.md

    If you add another paragraph, add 3 spaces before the line.

-## Task 2: Concise Step Description
+## Task 2: Concise Task Description

-1. Sub step 1 - tables sample
+1. Step 1 - tables sample

   Use tables sparingly: